 - Rapid clinical deterioration (DIC, pulmonary edema, acute renal failure, stroke, abruptio placentae)

-- Onset: the majority of cases occur in the intrapartum and postpartum period
+- Onset: The majority of cases occur intrapartum and postpartum.

 - Eclamptic seizures: generalized tonic-clonic seizures (usually self-limited)

 Early detection to prevent maternal and fetal complications.